 If you author a report, your name, institution, and submission files will be shared with the report's assigned reviewers.
 Your first and last name and institution will be published on AHRQ's website alongside the accepted final report and disposition of comments.

 If you agree to review a report and fill out a Conflict of Interest form, your name is shared with the report's authors, but your Conflict of Interest form is kept confidential by AHRQ and its contractors.
 If you review a report, your review (except for anything you enter into the Confidential Comments for the Editor box) is shared with the report's authors with your name attached.
 Under select circumstances, we may share your review with a journal to expedite the journal review of an associated manuscript.
 Your anonymized review will be included in the disposition of comments, which is publicly posted on the AHRQ website once the final report is published, and your name and affiliation will be published alongside the names and affiliations of the other reviewers in the final report.
-Your name, disconnected from the report(s) you reviewed, will be shared in the annual letter of appreciation for reviewers, which is posted publicly on the AHRQ website.
+We will contact you by email when the final report is published.
+Your name, disconnected from the report(s) you reviewed, will be shared in the annual letter of appreciation for reviewers, which is emailed to you and posted publicly on the AHRQ website.

 If, for any reason not already covered by this policy, we would like to share your review with an outside party before it has been published, we will contact you to request explicit permission.
 If you decline or do not respond to the request, we will not share your review in advance of its publication in the disposition of comments.

 Whether or not you author or review a report, your information is available in our database to AHRQ staff and to the AHRQ contractor responsible for coordinating peer review.
+Your name, expertise, and email address may be shared with authors looking for experts to serve as advisors during the early stages of the research process.
 We may share aggregated, anonymized data with other parties, but only in such a way that your identity is protected.

 We may disclose your information if we determine that we are required by statute to do so.
 To protect the privacy interests of our users, we will provide only such information as we deem necessary.
 To the extent possible, we will notify you if we release your information pursuant to a statutory requirement.